Nerdpuff/max-skill-trim/README.md

 ## Installing custom trims

+Any image can be used as a trim.
+You can find a lot of premade trims [here](https://nerdpuff.github.io/max-skill-trim/)

+To install:
 Drop the trim image file into the trims folder, which can be opened from the side-panel.
 Refresh from the side-panel or restart runelite.
 New trims start out as disabled, enable them by checking the box in the top right of their configuration